28 Proven Restaurant Marketing Ideas to Drive More Sales

 Key takeaways

 Restaurant marketing can feel like an overwhelming uphill battle.
 Every new article claims to have the magic bullet—throwing out a long list of ideas that barely scratch the surface.
-But here's the truth: effective marketing isn't about trying every tactic under the sun.
+But here's the truth: Effective marketing isn't about trying every tactic under the sun.
 It's about knowing what actually works.

-We've done the research, tested the strategies, and compiled the best ideas—backed by data.
-Whether you're focused on driving new orders, aligning your menu with customer demand, or increasing repeat business, we're breaking down the marketing moves that will truly impact your bottom line.
-Because in this game, it's not just about getting people through the door—it's about making sure every customer is profitable from the first bite to the last.
+Because, in this game, it's not just about getting people through the door—it's about making sure every customer is profitable from the first bite to the last.

 Find your menu market fit